ARMA International: Operations

-ARMA International sponsors a conference and expo in the latter half of each year.
+ARMA hosts an annual conference with the goal of bringing together record and information management professionals from around the world – In 2023, ARMA hosted conferences in both the United States and Canada.
 Topics addressed in the 120+ educational sessions include advanced technology, creating information structure, ediscovery and information law, information management fundamentals, information project management, and reducing organizational information risk.
 The expo features exhibitors displaying records and information technologies, products, and services.